This guide covers exactly how to set up a WordPress website from scratch for beginners.

 Note – if you already own a domain name, you can skip down to How To Setup Hosting For WordPress.

 Disclosure: I receive referral fees from companies, including the ones mentioned in this guide.
-My recommendations are based on my experiences as an independent paying customer.
+My recommendations are based on my experiences as an independent paying customer & consultant to a wide range of clients.
 You can read my full reviews here.

 Once you have your domain name, we need a hosting server to “point” it to.